memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 > Note: this approach is not perfect.
 Since IRQs are running, the function we
 > are trying to profile could get interrupted which means we will collect some
 > samples from other parts of our code as well.
-In a single threaded program
+In a single threaded program,
 > this is not a huge deal but can be more problematic when multiple threads are
 > running and pre-empting each other.

-## Timing code with the cycle counter
+## Timing Code With the Cycle Counter

 Our sampling profiler is able to tell us the relative time spent in one function versus another.
 However, it does not tell us anything about absolute